Skip to Main Content

 Try doing the following to help you understand your keywords and find similar or alternative keywords:

-• Use the course readings, an encyclopediadictionary, or reliable websites to understand your topic
+• Use your course readings, an encyclopediadictionary, or reliable websites to understand your topic

 • Use a thesaurus to help you find similar or alternative keywords